Bill to legalize sports wagering clears Kentucky House

 FRANKFORT, Ky.
-(AP) — A bill to legalize sports betting in Kentucky won House passage on Monday, setting up a potential Senate showdown on a proposal that creates divisions among the Republican supermajorities.
+(AP) — A bill to legalize sports betting in Kentucky won House passage on Monday, setting up a Senate showdown on a proposal that creates divisions among the Republican supermajorities.

 Past efforts to legalize sports wagering in the Bluegrass State garnered House support but died in the Senate.
-It’s a reflection of how divisive gambling is in the state that’s home to Churchill Downs in Louisville, where the Kentucky Derby is run.
+It’s a reflection of how divisive the gambling issue is in the state that’s home to Churchill Downs in Louisville, where the Kentucky Derby is run.

-After several years of coming up short, supporters said it’s time for Kentucky to accept a form of wagering already available in most bordering states.

-“You literally just have to drive across the county line or cross the river to go take part in their programs.” said Republican Rep. Michael Meredith, the bill’s lead sponsor.
+“This does create a regulated marketplace for sports wagering, taking sports wagering in Kentucky out of the shadows, out of the darkness and moving it into the light,” said Republican Rep. Michael Meredith, the bill’s lead sponsor.

-The measure cleared the House on a 63-34 vote, but its prospects in the Senate are uncertain, with a higher procedural hurdle to overcome this year.
+The measure cleared the House on a 63-34 vote, but its prospects in the Senate are uncertain, with a higher procedural hurdle for supporters to overcome this year.
 It needs a three-fifths vote in each chamber to pass, since it’s a revenue-producing bill in an odd-numbered year.

+Opponents dug in for the looming fight in the Senate.
+After the House vote, The Family Foundation said the sports wagering bill represents “a massive expansion of predatory gambling at a time when Kentuckians can least afford it.”

-A key supporter, Senate Majority Floor Leader Damon Thayer, said later Monday that it’s “going to be tough” to reach that higher threshold.
+A key supporter of the bill, Senate Majority Floor Leader Damon Thayer, said later Monday that it’s “going to be tough” to reach that higher threshold in the Senate.

 “But first thing’s first, I want to try to get it out of committee,” Thayer said in an interview.